All-Members Meeting: State-Minority Relations in Israel in 2...

 All-Members Meeting: State-Minority Relations in Israel in 2017 | Dec 4

-This meeting will explore recent developments in state-minority relations in Israel including trends in legislation, the legal status of the Arab minority, government efforts for Arab economic development and public discourse.
+This meeting explored recent developments in state-minority relations in Israel including trends in legislation, the legal status of the Arab minority, government efforts for Arab economic development and public discourse.

-The morning session will begin with opening remarks recorded by President of Israel Reuven Rivlin for this meeting, followed by our keynote speaker, the recently retired Honorable Supreme Court Justice, Salim Joubran.
-Justice Joubran will discuss his experience as the first Arab citizen on Israel's Supreme Court and serving as the only Arab judge on some of Israel's most sensitive cases.
-He will share his insights into legal developments affecting Arab citizens of Israel and the character of the state.
+The morning session began with opening remarks recorded by President of Israel Reuven Rivlin for this meeting, and was followed by our keynote speaker, the recently retired Supreme Court Deputy Chief Justice, Salim Joubran.
+Justice Joubran discussed his experience as the first Arab citizen on Israel's Supreme Court and serving as the only Arab judge on some of Israel's most sensitive cases.
+He shared his insights into legal developments affecting Arab citizens of Israel and the character of the state.

-Later, we will be joined for a panel discussion on state-minority and Jewish-Arab relations with Brig.
+Later, Brig.
 Gen. (ret.)
-Dr. Meir Elran, from Israel's Institute for National Security Studies, and Dr. Maram Masrawi, Director of the Program for Conflict Resolution at Ahmad Hijazi Peace College at Neve Shalom / Wahat al-Salam.
+Dr. Meir Elran, from Israel's Institute for National Security Studies, and Dr. Maram Masrawi, senior researcher and lecturer at the Minerva Institute at Tel Aviv University, and lecturer at Al Qasemi College joined the meeting for a panel discussion on state-minority relations and Jewish-Arab relations.
 Dr. Elran will speak about recent socio-economic trends affecting state-minority relations, and Dr. Masrawi will reflect on their impact on Jewish-Arab relations and discourse within Arab society.

-The meeting will conclude with a presentation and discussion of Task Force activities in 2017 and goals for 2018.
+The meeting concluded with a presentation and discussion of Task Force activities in 2017 and goals for 2018.